telerik/ajax-docs/api/server/Telerik.Web.UI/RadTreeNodeBinding.md

 ###  CheckedField `Boolean`

 Specifies the field, containing the Checked property
             	value of the RadTreeNode that will be created during the data binding.

+###  ContentCssClass `String`

+Specifies the exact value of the ContentCssClass property of the
+            	RadTreeNode that will be created during the data binding.

+###  ContentCssClassField `String`

+Specifies the field, containing the ContentCssClass property
+            	value of the RadTreeNode that will be created during the data binding.

+###  ContextMenuID `String`

+Specifies the exact value of the ContextMenuID property of the
+            	RadTreeNode that will be created during the data binding.

+###  ContextMenuIDField `String`

+Specifies the field, containing the ContextMenuID property
+            	value of the RadTreeNode that will be created during the data binding.